-Seven primary recommended actions were made to improve water quality in the San Fernando and Petronila creeks watersheds.
-Individual recommendations were crafted to address bacteria and nutrient pollution but in many cases those recommendations will have ancillary effects on other pollutants as well.
-A summary of these actions follows.
+Seven primary recommended actions are included in the WPP to improve water quality in the San Fernando and Petronila creeks watersheds.
+Individual recommendations were crafted to address bacteria pollution but in many cases those recommendations will have ancillary effects on other pollutants such as nutrient and sediment.
+An alphabetical summary of these actions follows.